videlais/learning-react/chapter4/index.md

 Like with the human body, people look at the "body" but the "head" keeps details about the body.
 They are interconnected and work with each other to present a complete whole.

 When elements are described in connection to each other, the metaphor of a family is used.
-Some elements are a 'parent' and they have 'children'.
+Elements are a 'parent' when they have 'children'.

 ```html
 <html>